vtrifonov-esfiddle/packer-images/README.md

 ### Build

-Run the build script with admin priviledges.
+Run the build script with admin priviledges in powershell.

 ### Interactively